LayerZero-Labs/lif3-endpoint/README.md

    bash -c 'mnemonic="Your mnemonic phrase here"; for dir in . v1-endpoint-deployment v2-endpoint-deployment; do echo "MNEMONIC=$mnemonic" > "$dir/.env"; done; echo "Environment setup complete."'
    ```

-   Replace "Your mnemonic phrase here" with your actual mnemonic phrase.
-This command will create `.env` files in the root directory and both endpoint directories.
+   Replace "Your mnemonic phrase here" with the actual mnemonic phrase of your deployer.
+This command will create `.env` files in the endpoint directories.

 3. Your environment is now set up and ready to use.